barryclark/jekyll-now/_posts/2018-01-05-enrollment-data.md

 In California, a child must be five years old BEFORE September 1 in order to enroll in kindergarten.
 Elementary school is kindergarten through 5th grade (ages 5-10), middle school is grades 6-8 (ages 11-13), and high school is grades 9-12 (ages 14-18).
 I will use these figures copied from a [Stanford resource](https://cardinalatwork.stanford.edu/benefits-rewards/worklife/children-family/school-age-resources) to define school-aged children and pull that data from Census resources.

-I want to understand locations where enrollment is trending down or trending up
+To understand locations where enrollment is trending down or trending up we can create a trending score feature.

-I want to identify schools with high diversity entropy and low diversity entropy
+To identify schools with high diversity entropy and low diversity entropy we can create a diversity entropy score feature.

-I want to identify schools with high class entropy and low class entropy
+To identify schools with high class entropy and low class entropy we can create a class entropy score feature.

 Who gets pushed out of schools?
 Opportunity transfers, expulsions, suspension rates ...